raj23manj/springBoot/jokesapp/README.md

         <artifactId>spring-cloud-starter-config</artifactId>
     </dependency>

-    # properties need to connect to the config server
+    # properties need to connect to the config server in bootstrap.properties
     spring.profiles.active=dev
-    spring.application.name=currency-conversion-service
+    #spring.application.name=currency-conversion-service => to be same as folder in git/or like ranga rao explains
+    spring.application.name=currency-conversion
     spring.cloud.config.uri=http://localhost:500

   * for both client and server